Challenges of living with multimorbidity, from a husband behind his chronically ill wife.

 Even if classical medicine focuses on long-term conditions, they often think of diabetes, obesity, or heart failure.

-Most of them are in most cases self-induced with a bad diet, lack of exercise, and overall unhealthy lifestyle.
+Most of them are in most cases self-induced with a bad diet, lack of exercise, and an overall unhealthy lifestyle.

 This isn’t fair because people who develop endometriosis or fibromyalgia aren’t in control, it isn’t up to them, they did not choose to have these illnesses.